What to do After a Car Accident in Baton Rouge

 Louisiana has adopted a pure comparative negligence rule for distributing damages.
 In a comparative negligence state, fault is assigned to each party and damages are reduced in proportion to your relative fault.
 For example, if you racked up $1,000 in medical bills as a result of an accident which was found to be 10% your fault, you could be able to recover up to 90%, or $900.
 Significantly, Louisiana is one of 13 states to have a "pure" comparative negligence standard, which means that even if your injury is found to be 99% your own fault, you can still recover 1%.

 Knowing what to after a car accident in Baton Rouge will go a long way toward helping you get back on the road again.
 Usually it's as simple as calling the proper authorities and exchanging insurance information, but there are instances where you'll want professional legal help.
-Get started today by having a Baton Rouge-area attorney evaluate your accident claim for free.
+Get started today by finding a Baton Rouge injury attorney near you.